gwDistSys15/dist-sys-exercises/lec-11/p2p/README.md

 You should either download these files to your own computer and view them locally, or put them in the ``Web`` directory of your Koding.com VM so that you will be able to view the web pages produced by the system.

+## Submission
+**This assignment is due Tuesday 11/24 at 11:59PM.**

+Work must be done in groups of 1-3 students.
+Register your team [to get a github repo here](https://classroom.github.com/group-assignment-invitations/aeaeb8299f81479c0ce9af3d1c150c98).

 ## Ring network
 The sample files I've provided show how to define and draw a ring network.
 The ``graph.html`` file has all the code needed to draw a set of nodes and the edges between them.
 It gets the data that defines the network topology by reading the ``ring.js`` file.
 You won't need to modify the ``graph.html`` file, or even understand how it works.
 Try opening the file in your web browser to see the graph.
 Note that the script tries to automatically place the nodes so they are evenly spaced; you may have to refresh the screen to get a reasonable placement.
 It's also fun to watch them fly around.